 It also works well with your faucet!
 Boasting a flow rate of 0.5 gallons per minute and 60 psi, if you use this water filter you won’t feel like your water’s coming out at merely a trickle.
 This filters out most of the substrates that we know are polluting the average tap water system, including atrazine — a chemical barred by few other filters.

-This brand also includes a few filters in the price, which is thoughtful; you won’t have to buy more filters for possibly a full year!
-This water filtration system has been vetted and tested by the NSF, and can work with pressures between 30-100 psi and temperatures between 40-100 degrees Fahrenheit.
+This brand also includes a few filters in the price, which is thoughtful; you won’t have to buy another faucet filter for possibly a full year!
+This filter system has been vetted and tested by the NSF, and can work with pressures between 30-100 psi and temperatures between 40-100 degrees Fahrenheit.

-A unique feature of this water filtration system is simply that the Culligan team includes several different adapters with your purchase so that you’re sure that this water filter will fit on any faucet in your home.
+A unique feature of this faucet filter is simply that the Culligan team includes several different adapters with your purchase so that you’re sure that this water filter will fit on any faucet in your home.
 It’s thoughtful touches like these that set this brand apart!

 Read Full Review: Culligan FM-25 Faucet Mount Filter